f-t-s/al-folio/_projects/cgd.markdown

 As a first experiment, we tried using CGD on GAN fitting a bimodal Gaussian mixture.
 While this is obviously a simple problem that can be solved with a variety of algorithms, it has the advantage that it lends itself to an easy visualization.
 With many of the existing methods we observed a strong cycling behavior with generator and discriminator chasing each other between the two modes.
-In contrast, throughout all step sizes that we tried, CGD seemed to show initial cycling behavior followed by a rapid splitting on the two modes that stayed stable throughout the experiment. *We emphasize that the other methods surely could be made work on this problem with the right hyperparameters.
+In contrast, throughout all step sizes that we tried, CGD seemed to show initial cycling behavior followed by a rapid splitting on the two modes. *We emphasize that the other methods surely could be made work on this problem with the right hyperparameters.
 The main point of interest of these experiments is the sudden splitting of mass observed when using CGD*.

 <div class="img_row">
     <img class="col threehalf left" src="{{ site.baseurl }}/assets/gif/other_methods_are_unstable.gif" alt="" title="other methods cycle diverge"/>